chiposur/StorageSpace/README.md

 Native GUI for finding large files and cleaning up storage space.
 Allows for recursively searching directories for files that match the specified search criteria, opening up results in folder and deleting from disk.

+This program can also be run as a CLI, providing the file search parameters as command line arguments and outputing a list of formatted file results.

 ## File Search Parameters

 | Parameters  | Description                                               |